Assistant Professor / Graduate Program Coordinator

 Dr. Lynch arrived to CSU in Fall 2016, having previously taught for the University of Oxford, Stetson University, and Middlebury College's Centre for Medieval and Renaissance Studies.
 His D.Phil. dissertation focused on the career and writings of the early Muslim historian al-Balādhurī, and much of his continued research and teaching interests center on the early Arabic historical tradition and the construction and interpretation of this early historical material.

-He recently published:
+Additionally, he has recently published:

 - "Cyprus and Its Legal and Historiographical Significance in Early Islamic History."
 Journal of the American Oriental Society.
 Vol. 136, No. 3 (2016): 535-550.